Welcome to Graduate Admissions!

 How to Apply

-Check the Application Deadlines, now conveniently listed at the top of the requirements page for your program of interest.
+Check the Application Deadlines on the requirements page for your program of interest.

-- Resubmitting an application or re-enrolling: sign in to your application account and submit the Graduate Short Application
+- Re-enrolling or Re-applying students: sign in to your application account and submit a streamlined Graduate Application.

 Important Admissions Information

-* GRE General Test scores are downloaded weekly from the Educational Testing Service (ETS).
-The Wheaton College institutional code for the GRE is 1905.
-GRE: www.gre.org, 609.771.7670.
+- The Wheaton College institutional code for the GRE is 1905.

 Additional Information for International Students

-- International Students applying to Ph.D. or Psy.D. programs must complete both the GRE and the TOEFL (Test Of English as a Foreign Language)
+- International Students applying to the Ph.D. in Biblical and Theological Studies, Ph.D. in Clinical Psychology, or Psy.D. in Clinical Psychology must complete both the GRE and the TOEFL, IELTS, or Duolingo English Test.

-- International Students applying to M.A. programs must submit a score from the TOEFL or IELTS.
-Please see English Proficiency.
+- International Students applying to M.A. programs do not have to submit the GRE but must submit a score from the TOEFL, IELTS, or Duolingo English Test.

 Are you interested in registering for a few classes before enrolling as a full-time student?
-Get a glimpse inside our graduate school classes and community by registering as a non-degree-seeking Special Student.
-Your courses can count towards your master's degree at Wheaton if you choose to apply at a later time.
+Get a glimpse inside our graduate-school classes and community by registering as a non-degree-seeking student.
+Your courses can count toward your master's degree at Wheaton if you choose to apply at a later time.

 The Accelerated M.A. offers Wheaton College undergraduate students the opportunity to earn a master's degree in as little as one year by taking graduate credit courses during their senior year.
 Learn more about the programs with this feature and the Admission Requirements.